-In order to confirm that this round lesion is in fact ringworm and not another type of hair or skin issue, your vet may perform one or several different tests to aid their diagnosis:
+To confirm that your cat has ringworm and not another type of hair or skin issue, your vet might perform tests for a diagnosis, including:

-- Wood's Lamp - Your vet may use a special black light called a Wood's lamp, which may cause the fungus to glow a green color.
-This is a simple and non-invasive test to perform, but it is also unfortunately not very accurate.
-Many other things will glow under a black light besides ringworm, including dead skin cells, topical ointments and other fibers, so this test is not usually performed as a sole indication of infection.
+- Wood's lamp: A special black light called a Wood's lamp causes the fungus to glow a yellowish-green color.
+It's a simple and noninvasive test to perform, but it's not always accurate.
+The lamp can make other things glow, including dead skin cells, topical ointments, and other fibers, so it's just one test used for evaluation.

-- Microsporum - Your vet may also look for the fungal spores, called microsporum, under a microscope by sticking clear tape to the lesion and applying a stain to the cells that stick to the tape.
-This special purple stain will cause the ringworm spores, which look like small ellipses with lines in it, to be visible under a microscope, but they can still be hard to see.
+- Microscope: Your vet can look for fungal spores under a microscope.
+A piece of clear tape placed on the lesion will pick up cells that can then be stained.
+A special purple stain will cause the ringworm spores, which look like small ellipses with lines, to be visible under a microscope.
+However, the spores can still be hard to see even with this test.

-- Culture - One of the most accurate ways to diagnose ringworm is to take samples of your cat's fur and skin and place them on a special culture medium to see if the fungus will grow.
-This is unfortunately also a very slow method and can take over a week to get results.
+- Culture: One of the most accurate ways to diagnose ringworm is to take samples of your cat's fur and skin and place them on a special culture medium to see whether the fungus will grow.
+It's a slow method that can take weeks for results.

-- Biopsy - A skin biopsy is the most invasive way to diagnose ringworm.
-This method involves cutting out a piece of skin and sending it to the lab for microscopic analysis.
-It can take several days to get results, but is very accurate.
+- Biopsy: A skin biopsy is the most invasive way to diagnose ringworm, but it's also very accurate.
+This method involves cutting out a piece of skin and sending it to a lab for microscopic analysis.
+It can take several days to get results.

-- PCR - The newest method to detect ringworm is through a polymer chain reaction test, more commonly referred to as a PCR.
-Like the culture test, the PCR test uses skin and hair but can detect ringworm in a very non-invasive way in only a few days.
+- PCR: The newest method to detect ringworm is through a noninvasive polymer chain reaction test, more commonly referred to as a PCR.
+Like the culture test, the PCR test uses skin and hair but can detect ringworm in only a few days.

-These different tests will verify that your cat has ringworm and therefore your vet will be able to treat the fungal infection with an appropriate medication.
-Your vet may also ask you if you have any lesions that look similar to your cat's lesions, as another indication of this zoonotic disease.
+These different tests will verify that your cat has ringworm.
+Your vet will then be able to treat the fungal infection with appropriate medication.
+Your vet might also ask whether you have any lesions or other skin abnormalities similar to your cat's, as you've likely been exposed to the fungus.

-Other things can look similar to ringworm lesions.
-Fleas and mange (both the demodectic and sarcoptic types) can cause hair loss and itching, and some cats will lick their fur off and irritate their skin until it is red, due to allergies or stress and anxiety.
-You'll want to make sure you are treating the correct problem and not making matters worse by giving the wrong kind of medication.
+Ringworm lesions can look similar to other issues, which is why it might be necessary for your veterinarian to run more than one test.
+For example, fleas and mange can cause hair loss and itching.
+Plus, some cats will lick their fur off and irritate their skin until it's red due to allergies or stress and anxiety.
+A misdiagnosis can mean your cat will be given the wrong kind of medication.

 How to Prevent Ringworm

-Ringworm is highly contagious in cats but it is also preventable if the appropriate steps are taken.
-Washing your hands after handling a cat and before handling your own cat is the easiest way to decrease the likelihood of you or your cat from becoming infected with ringworm.
-Aside from that, don't let your cat play with cats that don't live within your household, maintain a sanitary living environment for you and your cat, and if you have ringworm, refrain from touching your cat until your doctor has deemed you to be free of the infection.
+Ringworm is highly contagious, but it's also preventable if the appropriate steps are taken.
+Washing your hands before and after handling your pet is the easiest way to decrease the likelihood of you or your cat becoming infected with ringworm.
+Aside from that, don't let your cat play with cats that don't live within your household.
+Maintain a sanitary living environment for you and your cat.
+And if you have ringworm, refrain from touching your cat until your doctor has determined that you're free of the infection.